chris-moreton/oauth-server/readme.md

 The full documentation for the server can be found at

 https://documenter.getpostman.com/view/133903/netsensia-oauth2-server/6YsWxPw

 ## Quick docs

+### Importing Old Users

+You may add users directly to the users table including using their passwords encrypted using a legacy encryption algorithm.
+The authentication server will convert the password to the new format following a successfull authentication against the old one.
+You can tell the oAuth server how the old passwords were encrypted by adding code such as the following to config/auth.php

+	'old-password' => function($value) {
+        return md5(env('OLD_PASSWORD_SALT') . $value);
+    }

 ### Password Grant

     curl --request POST \